Accessibility Tools

 Fern Grotto.

 Only accessible by boat or Kayak, the Fern Grotto is located about two miles up Kauai’s Wailua River, the only navigable river in Hawaii.
-The grotto is a cave of lush ferns growing on the cave walls as a result of moisture seeping from sugarcane irrigation on the cliff plateau.
+The grotto is a cave of lush ferns growing on the cave walls due to moisture seeping from sugarcane irrigation on the cliff plateau.
 When the sugar industry had its last days, the ferns began to die off until restoration efforts returned moisture to the area.

 Opaekaa Falls.